gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 }
 ```

 To retrieve your SKUs from your Stripe account you will need to provide your secret API key.
 This key needs to be kept secret and must never be shared on the frontend or on GitHub.
 Therefore you need to set an environment variable to store the secret key.
-You can read more about the usage of env variables in Gatsby [here](https://www.gatsbyjs.org/docs/environment-variables/).
+You can read more about the usage of env variables in the [Gatsby docs](/docs/environment-variables/).

 In the root directory of your project add a `.env.development` file: